 Step 2: Decide your weighting

-Your scoring model can be customized.
+Your scoring model is customizable.
 The criteria for how you score partners is based entirely on your business needs, not a catch-all.
 While measuring the traditional FRY (Frequency, Reach, Yield) metrics is vital to understanding your channel partners, does it tell you about how much a partner is aligned with your goals and mission?

 You can add weight to the factors that best match your strategy.
 Each company is different, your priorities could be in capability, selling specific products, gaining market share in other markets, or any number of other factors.
 You can and should tailor your model to those needs.

-Whatever tool you use to manage your data, make sure you don’t hard code this weighting.
-You will want to have the ability to adjust this as part of your validation efforts, but it is where you need to start.
+Whatever tool you use to manage your data, make sure you don’t hard code this weighting, as you’ll likely want to adjust it over time.

 Step 3: Classify your partners into tiers

 Based on metrics and how you’ve weighted them, partners should be divided into five tiers:

 Tier 1: Top partners: These partners drive a significant amount of revenue.
 What differentiates top partners from other high earners is that they are highly engaged and often have individual alliance agreements resulting from strategic alignment.